 It is for this diverse dialogue—spoken in the multi-layered language of the visual arts—that the Jerusalem Biennale seeks to create a platform.

-The 4th edition of The Jerusalem Biennale will take place in November and December 2019 around the theme of LeShem Shamayim (For Heaven’s Sake!).
+The 4th edition of The Jerusalem Biennale will take place in October and November 2019 around the theme of LeShem Shamayim (For Heaven’s Sake!).
 Participating in this dialogue is not only the prerogative of Jews: In past Biennales, artists – Jewish and non-Jewish - from places as diverse as New Delhi, Budapest, Buenos Aires and Singapore added their creative voices to the discourse.